VisualReszka/Base-DateFormatter-DDMonthYYYY/README.md

 - Verify the deployed contract address matches your target network.
 - Test the functionality in a development environment before deploying.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+This contract was inspired by the [Ethereum DateTime library](https://github.com/pipermerriam/ethereum-datetime).
+The implementation has been modified and optimized for specific use cases.

 ## Support

 If you'd like to support my work, any small contribution helps: